A review of Cloud-Based Call Center Software v.s. On-Premise Call Center Software

 - Requires a reliable internet connection

 A cloud-based solution is suitable for any type of call center from small to enterprise.
-It is particularly useful for const-sensitive businesses that don’t want to pay or can’t afford the high startup costs associated with on-premise solutions.
+It is particularly useful for cost-sensitive businesses that don’t want to pay or can’t afford the high startup costs associated with on-premise solutions.
 It also allows them to scale at will, adding new agents with ease to accommodate their growth.

 On-Premise Contact Center Software vs. Cloud-Based Contact Center Software